 - Evaluation Phase: Measuring the effects of completed recommended actions to determine the extent they have strengthened the organization, institutionalized best practices, addressed areas for improvement and/or resolved mission-critical issues.

-FEMA depicts the continuous improvement phases as pillars to reaffirm the approach is not linear.
-Steps within these phases can be iterative.
+FEMA depicts the continuous improvement phases in a non-cyclical graphic to reaffirm the approach is not linear.
+Steps within these phases can be iterative and overlapping.

 National Continuous Improvement Guidance